 Enlarged pores pose a cosmetic concern for many patients because they are particularly resistant to conventional skin regimes.
 While other unsightly skin features can be treated relatively easily with the use of cleansers or creams, pore size is much more difficult to tackle.

 Until recently, enlarged pores had been dismissed as an unavoidable nuisance, dictated by gender, genetic predisposition, acne, chronic sun exposure, and excessive oil production.
 Treatments such as Accutane, chemical peels, retinoic acid, and IPL occasionally had anecdotal success, but the clinical evidence was never consistently convincing.
-Patients were urged to reduce clogging, but accept the chronic nature of large pores.
+Patients were urged to reduce clogging, but accept the chronic nature of big pores.

-The advent of the Fraxel Re:Store erbium laser has expanded the realm of possibility for treatment outcomes.
-Numerous studies have proven that 3-5 sessions of the Fraxel can produce pores that are histologically, subjectively, and quantitatively smaller and less noticeable.
+The advent of the Fraxel Re:Store erbium laser has expanded the realm of possibility for large pores treatment outcomes.
+Numerous studies have proven that 3-5 sessions of the Fraxel skin resurfacing treatment can produce pores that are histologically, subjectively, and quantitatively smaller and less noticeable.

 The fractionated laser system works to create thousands of microthermal treatment zones (MTZs) amongst untreated areas.
 These untreated areas provide an intact framework around which the damaged tissue can rearrange and increase collagen production, resurfacing and re-texturizing the epidermal surface.

-Treatment begins with the application of a topical numbing cream, which is given 40 minutes to an hour to absorb.
+Open pore treatment begins with the application of a topical numbing cream, which is given 40 minutes to an hour to absorb.
 During this time, patients can read, conduct business, or relax.
-After the cream is removed, treatment takes from 10-15 minutes and is generally well-tolerated.
+After the cream is removed, cosmetic treatment takes from 10-15 minutes and is generally well-tolerated.

 Patients can immediately return to normal activities, as there is a minimal recovery period.
 A mild heat sensation returns in about an hour, and there is no rawness, oozing, or scabbing.
 Minor swelling and redness subside in 2-5 days, and patients can expedite the healing process by reducing salt intake and sleeping slightly inclined.

-Known as The Gold Standard in skin resurfacing, 3-5 sessions are the gold standard for Fraxel treatments, each spaced 2-4 weeks apart.
-In addition to pore shrinkage, patients can look forward to brown spot reduction, scar diminishment, fine lines, and wrinkle-smoothing, and generalized skin tightening and rejuvenation.
+Known as The Gold Standard in skin resurfacing, 3-5 sessions are ideal for Fraxel treatments, each spaced 2-4 weeks apart.
+In addition to pore shrinkage, patients can look forward to brown spot reduction, scar diminishment, fine lines, wrinkle-smoothing, and generalized skin tightening and rejuvenation.